EU AI Act: A First Look at Europe’s AI Regulation

 Attempt to determine what risk levels the AI systems you use fall into and determine if you have any high or unacceptable risk systems in place.

-Step Three: Implement AI Risk-Mitigation Procedures And Independent Audits
+Step Three: Implement AI Risk-Mitigation Procedures and Independent Audits

 For example, start budgeting for the appropriate risk-mitigation tools your business might need to rely on if and when the EU AI Act passes.

-Step Four: Adopt An Internal AI Governance Structure
+Step Four: Adopt an Internal AI Governance Structure

 Businesses can prepare for the EU AI Act by implementing an internal organizational system that parallels the proposed AI governance structure.
 In other words, use parts of the act to shape and inspire how you build the internal risk-management guidelines you implement.